Russia Tower

 The Russia Tower (Башня Россия; Bashnya Rossiya) was a skyscraper project planned for the Moscow International Business Center in Moscow, Russia.
-It was started but eventually was cancelled due to the financial crisis of 2007–2008 and replaced by Neva Towers project.
+It was started but eventually was cancelled due to the 2008 financial crisis.
+It was replaced by the Neva Towers project.

 Development

 The original idea for the building was proposed in 1994.
-Since then, the tower's planned location has changed five times.
-One of the proposed concepts by Norman Foster, was meant to reach a height of 1 km; however, that concept was cancelled by the Mayor of Moscow, Yury Luzhkov.
+Since then, the tower's planned location changed five times.
+One of the proposed concepts, by Norman Foster, was meant to reach a height of 1 km; however, that concept was cancelled by the Mayor of Moscow, Yury Luzhkov.

 In 2006, at the Pushkin Museum in Moscow, proposed designs of the Russia Tower were presented.
 The model by Norman Foster won.
 This 2006 version had a height of 612 m and 118 floors.
 Construction began in September 2007, with a planned completion date of 2012, which was later postponed to 2016.

 The total area of the structure would have covered 520000 m2, of which approximately 200000 m2 would have been underground.
 The tower would have contained 118 floors, 101 elevators, and 3,680 underground parking spaces.
 Commercial retail shops would have been located at the base of the building.
 The maximum capacity of the building was projected to be around 30,000 people.

-The tower's development company froze the project and halted construction in November 2008, suspended it in February 2009, and in June 2009, the project was officially cancelled.
-The financial crisis of 2007–2008 led to problems in financing the project.
+The tower's development company froze the project and halted construction in November 2008, suspended it in February 2009, and officially cancelled it in June 2009.
+The 2008 financial crisis led to problems in financing the project.